americast/ANN/README.md

 WORK IN PROGRESS
 -----

-Julia implementation of Artificial Neural Network using SGD and ADAM optimisers.
+Julia implementation of Artificial Neural Network using SGD and Momentum optimisers.

 Sample run:
 `julia ann.jl < try`